-Normally, if a zone is to be served by a slave server, the named.conf file on the server must list the zone, or the zone must be added using rndc addzone.
-In environments with a large number of slave servers and/or where the zones being served are changing frequently, the overhead involved in maintaining consistent zone configuration on all the slave servers can be significant.
+Normally, if a zone is to be served by a secondary server, the named.conf file on the server must list the zone, or the zone must be added using rndc addzone.
+In environments with a large number of secondary servers, and/or where the zones being served are changing frequently, the overhead involved in maintaining consistent zone configuration on all the secondary servers can be significant.

-A catalog zone is a way to ease this administrative burden.
-It is a DNS zone that lists member zones that should be served by slave servers.
-When a slave server receives an update to the catalog zone, it adds, removes, or reconfigures member zones based on the data received.
+A catalog zone is a way to ease this administrative burden: it is a DNS zone that lists member zones that should be served by secondary servers.
+When a secondary server receives an update to the catalog zone, it adds, removes, or reconfigures member zones based on the data received.

-To use a catalog zone, it must first be set up as a normal zone on the master and the on slave servers that will be configured to use it.
+To use a catalog zone, it must first be set up as a normal zone on both the primary and secondary servers that are configured to use it.
 It must also be added to a catalog-zones list in the options or view statement in named.conf.
-(This is comparable to the way a policy zone is configured as a normal zone and also listed in a response-policy statement.)
+This is comparable to the way a policy zone is configured as a normal zone and also listed in a response-policy statement.